 The November meeting of Women in Telecoms & Technology (WiTT) celebrated women entrepreneurs in tech with a panel discussion among leading women who have founded, grown, sold, and promoted businesses in the tech sector.
 Our women entrepreneurs event was timed to take place immediately after Global Entrepreneurship Week, which ran from 12-18 November this year.

-- Shirin Dehghan, Senior Partner, Frog Capital; founder and CEO, Arieso (acquired by JDSU);
+- Shirin Dehghan, Senior Partner, Frog Capital; founder and CEO, Arieso (acquired by JDSU); and

 - Bethany Koby, Co-founder and CEO, Tech Will Save Us; and